dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 ## Asynchronous programming

-As a general rule, in order for your application to be scalable, it's important to always use asynchronous APIs rather than synchronous one (e.g. <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> rather than <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>).
+As a general rule, in order for your application to be scalable, it's important to always use asynchronous APIs rather than synchronous one (e.g. <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync*> rather than <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>).
 Synchronous APIs block the thread for the duration of database I/O, increasing the need for threads and the number of thread context switches that must occur.

 For more information, see the page on [async programming](xref:core/miscellaneous/async).